-Code section Code requirement Comply: Evidence, commentary and any Yes/No explanations

-3.1 Landlords must have a person or team assigned to take responsibility for complaint handling to ensure complaints receive the necessary attention, and that these are reported to the governing body.
-This Code will refer to that person or team as the "complaints officer".
-Yes We have a centralised complaints team, 'Customer Feedback Team' who manages the complaint process, however the complaint handlers are the person responsible for the area in which the complaint sits.
-Complaints are reported to Board, Customer Service Committee and Executive Leadership Team 3.2 the complaint handler appointed must have appropriate complaint handling skills and no conflicts of interest.
-Yes All complaint handlers are provided with training on how to manage a complaint and the Customer Feedback Team ensures complaint responses are sample audited to ensure compliant with policy
+Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 3.1 Landlords must have a person or team assigned to take responsibility for complaint handling to ensure complaints receive the necessary attention, and that these are reported to the governing body.
+This Code Yes Grove Village complaints may be managed by either Your Housing Group or Morgan Sindall Property Services dependent on the nature of will refer to that person or team as the "complaints officer". the issue.
+Complaints are overseen by designated managers.
+3.2 the complaint handler appointed must have appropriate complaint handling skills and no conflicts of interest.
+Yes All complaint handlers are experienced in managing complaints.
+Training can be provided if required.

 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 3.3 Complaint handlers should: be able to act sensitively and fairly be trained to handle complaints and deal with distressed and upset residents have access to staff at all levels to facilitate quick resolution of complaints have the authority and autonomy to act to resolve disputes quickly and fairly.
-Yes All complaint handlers are provided training on how to manage a complaint
+Yes All complaint handlers are provided training on how to manage a complaint.